0xWOLAND/website/src/content/blog/escardo-part-1.md

     - $\iota \rightarrow o$ = predicates on the naturals
     - $o \rightarrow o$ = boolean functions $\neg, \land, \lor$, etc.

-In my code, I represent this type as
+This type can be written as
 ```haskell
 Oracle a = Int -> a
 ```